sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Right in the Tenders

-In a truly dishonorable fashion, you hit your target where itís most vulnerable.
+In a truly dishonorable fashion, you hit your target where it√≠s most vulnerable.
 When you hit a creature with an attack roll, you may

 roll your Dastardly Gambit die and add the result to the damage dealt.

 ###### Shoot First

-You wonít be caught off guard and innately know when a deal is going south.
+You won√≠t be caught off guard and innately know when a deal is going south.
 When you roll for initiative you gain a bonus equal to your Charisma modifier.

 ###### Showboater